Repo

 Docs

-We currently recommend using dotenv-cli as the simplest way to bring your environment variables into your development tasks.
+If you need to load a large number of environment variables into your environment just prior to execution, we recommend using dotenv-cli.
+It's the simplest way to bring your environment variables into your development tasks.

-1. Place all of your variables into the root of your monorepo as a .env file.
+1. Place all of your variables into the root of your monorepo in a .env file.

 2. Install dotenv-cli into the root of your repository.